 To update ARI and property information, send the associated messages whenever data changes in your system.

 Use the following guidelines when sending messages:

-- Use the following base path for the endpoints:
+Use the following base path for the endpoint:

-For each message received, Google will respond with an
+For each request message received, Google will respond with an